1n4r1/1n4r1.github.io/_posts/2019-02-06-Running-Burpsuite-on-Kali.md

 ## Explanation
-By default setting, it is not capable to run Burp Suite on Kali linux 2018.4 due to JRE 10.0.2.
+By default setting, it is not capable to run Burp Suite on Kali linux 2018.4 because it uses JRE 10.0.2.

 ## Solution
 ### 1. Launch Burp Suite